-This Extended Information block specifies the parameters for a write strategy usable at speeds of 4 times the basic DVD speed (4×3,49 m/s) or higher.
-The write strategy used at these speeds is a so-called "Blocked" write strategy as defined in Annex F.2.

-If the disk can not be recorded under these "4x+" conditions, this EI block shall not be used (all bytes set to (00)).
+This Extended Information block specifies the parameters for a write strategy usable at speeds of 4 times the basic DVD speed $(4\times3,49 \text{ m/s})$ or higher.
+The write strategy used at these speeds is a so-called "Blocked" write strategy as defined in Annex G.2.
+If the disk can not be recorded under these "4x+" conditions, this El block shall not be used (all bytes set to (00) and related Extended Information indicator bit set to ZERO).